neuromancer/re-private-eye/README.md

 - [pygame 2](https://www.pygame.org)
 - [FFPyPlayer 4.3.2](https://matham.github.io/ffpyplayer/)

-To install the dependencies, just use `pip3 install lark pygame ffpyplayer --user`.
+To install the dependencies, just use `pip3 install lark pygame ffpyplayer --user --upgrade`.

 ## Playing with the engine

 ### Using the full game:

 1. Mount/load the CDROM.
-2. Install the game (you can use `wine` or just extract support/assets.z using [unshieldv3](https://github.com/wfr/unshieldv3)).
+2. Install the game (you can use `wine` or just extract `support/assets.z` using [unshieldv3](https://github.com/wfr/unshieldv3)).
-3. From the game directory, run `python3 start.py path/to/cdrom`
+3. From the game directory where it was installed, run `python3 start.py path/to/cdrom`

 ### Using the demo:

-If you don't have the full game, you can still play with this engine using [the free demo](https://archive.org/details/PrivateEye_1020) following these steps:
+If you don't own the full game, you can still play with this engine using [the free demo](https://archive.org/details/PrivateEye_1020) following these steps:

 ```
 mkdir demo